DrexelSmartHouse/DragonHomeNetwork/README.md

 1. **Gateway node setup**

-   Program Radio Gateway Arduino Uno with `DragonHomeNetwork/Arduino/rfm69-network/gateway_uart_mqtt`.
+  Program Radio Gateway with `DragonHomeNetwork/src/LoRa/Gateway/Gateway.cpp`.
 This node receives Radio transmissions from every sensor node and forwards them to the mqtt server via USB.

+  In `DragonHomeNetwork/platformio.ini`, change to ```default_envs = F32u4_RFM95_Gateway`` in order to upload the Gateway script to the gateway node.

   Connect the Arduino node to your server.

 2. **Server setup.**